Retrieve & Re-Rank

 In Semantic Search we have shown how to use SentenceTransformer to compute embeddings for queries, sentences, and paragraphs and how to use this for semantic search.

-For complex search tasks, for example, for question answering retrieval, the search can significantly be improved by using Retrieve & Re-Rank.
+For complex search tasks, for example question answering retrieval, the search can significantly be improved by using Retrieve & Re-Rank.

-A pipeline for information retrieval / question answering retrieval that works well is the following.
+The following pipeline for Information Retrieval / Question Answering Retrieval works very well.
 All components are provided and explained in this article:

-For the retrieval of the candidate set, we can either use lexical search (e.g. Elasticsearch), or we can use a bi-encoder which is implemented in this repository.
+For the retrieval of the candidate set, we can either use lexical search (e.g. Elasticsearch), or we can use a bi-encoder which is implemented in Sentence Transformers.

 Lexical search looks for literal matches of the query words in your document collection.
 It will not recognize synonyms, acronyms or spelling variations.
 In contrast, semantic search (or dense retrieval) encodes the search query into vector space and retrieves the document embeddings that are close in vector space.